QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ## Process: Removing a community

-While we hope that it won't ever be necessary, it's important that we have the ability to remove communities from the program when it becomes necessary.
+While we hope that it won't ever be necessary, it's important that we have the ability to remove communities from the program if it should ever become necessary.

 ### Starting the process